tschellenbach/Stream-Framework/README.md

 **Hbase**

+PROS:

-PROS: Stores to disk
+   - Stores to disk

+CONS:

+   - Very hard to install
-CONS: Very Hard to install, very hard to maintain
+   - Very hard to maintain

 Currently HBase isn't yet supported with Feedly.
 However writing a storage backend should be quite easy.